mostafaelmasry163/Todo-js/README.md

 ##### Overview

-A Responsive To-do List with sky blue background and fallout transitions which save your list to your local storage and saves what is completed and what is not also with the same order. using mostly javascripte and some html, css and font awesome for icons and a really cool google font `Hachi Maru Pop` creating this project
+A Responsive To-do List with sky blue background and fallout transitions which save your list to your local storage and saves what is completed and what is not also with the same order, you can also filter your todo list by completed or uncompleted or view them all. using mostly javascripte and some html, css and font awesome for icons and a really cool google font `Hachi Maru Pop` creating this project

 ![Todo-js](https://github.com/mostafaelmasry163/Todo-js/blob/master/screencapture-127-0-0-1-5500-index-html-2021-01-30-01_56_20.png)